Typekoce/Shirley-Java/README.md

 * Create a new Controller
 * Create a new Model
 * Create a new View
-* Add new controller to AppController
+* Add new controller to AppRoutes
 * Compile and run by using the ```./build.sh``` command under linux
 * Make sure to apply the appropriate permissions to make build.sh executable